mrbusche/backseatfan.com/_posts/2010-11-16-nfl-power-rankings-week11.md

           </p>

           <p>
-            23. Houston Texans (4-5) - I keep on falling&#8230; in the rankings.
+            23. Houston Texans (4-5) - I keep on falling? in the rankings.
           </p>

           <p>